Why Choose Cedars-Sinai Marina del Rey Hospital for Sigmoidectomy?

-The doctors at our facility in Los Angeles will make sure that your recovery is devoid of major pain and its rate is greatly accelerated by performing the sigmoidectomy with the minimally invasive techniques and technology available at Marina Del Rey Hospital.
+The doctors at our facility in Los Angeles will make sure that your recovery is devoid of major pain and its rate is greatly accelerated by performing the sigmoidectomy with the minimally invasive techniques and technology available at Cedars-Sinai Marina del Rey Hospital.

 You will receive the care of the most qualified personnel in order for you to benefit from all the positive aspects of this procedure’s outcome.